BNN-UPC/ignnition/docs_rst/model_description.rst

 (e.g., max,min,mean...).
 In some ocasions, however, we must build more complicated functions.
 This operation, thus, allows to take the results of previous operations and pass them through a NN to compute a new value.

-**Accepted values:** `Neural network operation <#operation-2-neural_network>`_
+**Accepted values:** :ref:`Neural network operation <neural-network-operation>`

 **Example of use:**
 In this case, we need to include the parameter *output_name* at the end of each of the operations that preceed the neural network.
 This will store each of the results of the operations, which we will then reference in the *neural network operation*.
 Let us see this with an example

 .. code-block::